 Over the centuries, the appearance of sufferers and fear of contagion led to the stigmatization of those affected.
 Society’s response was to cast people with leprosy from its midst.
 Many people who came down with the disease were banished to islands or other remote locations, where they were forced to live out their days stripped of their freedoms and branded as “lepers”.

 In the 1980s, an effective cure for leprosy was developed and is now available free of charge to all who need it.
-Nevertheless, people affected by the disease and their loved ones continue to be marginalized by mainstream society.
+Nevertheless, persons affected by the disease and their loved ones continue to be marginalized by mainstream society.